merginit/merginit.com/src/lib/blog/posts/29072025-stack-overflow-2025-survey-results.md

 ---
-title: "Stack Overflow 2025 Survey: AI Adoption Soars as Developer Trust Plummets"
+title: 'Stack Overflow 2025 Survey: AI Adoption Soars as Developer Trust Plummets'
-description: "In-depth analysis of the 2025 Stack Overflow Developer Survey.
-Explore the key findings on AI tools, including the paradox of rising adoption vs. declining trust, and what it means for the future of software development."
+description: 'In-depth analysis of the 2025 Stack Overflow Developer Survey.
+Explore the key findings on AI tools, including the paradox of rising adoption vs. declining trust, and what it means for the future of software development.'
 date: '2025-07-29'
 categories:
   - data-analytics